antoniofagardo/bookworm-light/exampleSite/content/blog/post-4.md

   64 bytes from 192.168.0.106: icmp_seq=1 ttl=64 time=9.508 ms
   64 bytes from 192.168.0.106: icmp_seq=2 ttl=64 time=16.727 ms
 ```

+Don't forget to write down this IP address as this will be useful for the rest of this tutorial

+## Installing Code Server

 Let's connect to our freshly installed raspberry pi through ssh: